A Mindfulness Programme for Children and Whānau

 Programme Description

-The MindKiwi programme is based on a mindfulness-based therapy programme for adults with ADHD.
-It has been adapted for children and adolescents and integrated into a kaupapa Māori framework within a partnership model with mana whenua.
+The MindKiwi programme is based on a mindfulness-based therapy programme for adults with attentional difficulties.
+It has been adapted for children and adolescents and integrated with a kaupapa Māori framework from a partnership model with mana whenua.
 Kaupapa Māori foundations such as tikanga and Te Reo Māori are core aspects of the integrated programme.
+Following a highly successful pilot study using children with ADHD, Mindkiwi has now been adapted for researching with children with emotion dysregulation.

-The mindfulness programme follows a set structure, ideally undertaken weekly.
+The mindfulness programme follows a set structure, undertaken weekly.
 During the programme, children will learn methods to increase their engagement in the present moment, such as awareness of thoughts, feelings, impulses and attention.
-The main goal of the mindful parenting part of the programme is learning to pay more attention to a child’s internal and external states in a non-judgmental and non-reactive way.
+Alongside this, a parent/ caregiver mindfulness programme is undertaken by a parent or adult caregiver of each child.
+The main goal for parents and caregivers is to learn to pay more attention to a child’s internal and external states in a non-judgmental and non-reactive way.
 Each module of the mindfulness programme includes the following areas: